Code-Institute-Submissions/GMontaque-hangman-game/README.md

   - I had initial tried to turn the value to a string but as it was already a string it did not change the output value.
 Instead the solution came when I used the splice function on the initial value to remove the first to element in the printed result with was the square bracket and the quotation mark which resolved the issue.

 - Error 3
-  - Issue with the stopwatch and pausing the time when the user finishes the game so they can see how long they took before the stopwatch resets
+  - When the user finsihed the game the stopwatch is meant to pause and show the current length of time that has elapised since the suer started playing tyhe game. the idea being that tehy can see how long it took for them to solve the word guess and add a level of competivence about them if they trry again.
+The issue i was having is that when the user finished the game and then wanted to restart the stop watch would also restart and would not store the value.
+  - to solve this issue i had to add in some code into the win or loose function, the code would take the current value of each set of numbers i.e minutes, seconds and miliseconds and would update the stop watch with those static figures. then when the user wants to restart the game it will reset to zero.

 ### Deploying the Website to GitHub Pages